department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/design/About/designers.md

 * [Content](https://design.va.gov/content-style-guide).
 Our house style guide for VA.gov.
 Follow the guidelines to help you create a consistent, helpful experience for Veterans.
 * [Foundation](https://design.va.gov/foundation).
 This section explains VA.gov’s base styles and visual language.
 * [Patterns](https://design.va.gov/patterns).
 Patterns define how components, content strategy, information architecture, accessibility, and visual design work in tandem to solve Veterans’ needs.
 Here you will find patterns to ask users for specific pieces of information and how to help a user to complete a task or interaction.
 * [Templates](https://design.va.gov/templates).
-Templates, or page layouts, compose components within a single page.
+Templates, or page layouts, are composed of components within a single page.
 A layout can contain multiple variations of a component depending on the context.

 #### Design resources